ChainSafe/gossamer/pkg/scale/README.md

 ### Varying Data Type

 A `VaryingDataType` is analogous to a Rust enum.
 A `VaryingDataType` is an interface that needs to be implemented.
-From the Polkadot spec there are values associated to a `VaryingDataType`, which is analagous to a rust enum variant.
+From the Polkadot spec there are values associated to a `VaryingDataType`, which is analogous to a rust enum variant.
 Each value has an associated index integer value which is used to determine which value type go-scale should decode to.
 The following interface needs to be implemented for go-scale to be able to marshal from or unmarshal into.
 ```go
 type EncodeVaryingDataType interface {
 	IndexValue() (index uint, value any, err error)